-> DHCP Pool
+DHCP Pool

-This page lets you manage DHCP pools.
-According to the DHCP pool, the DHCP server will allocate IP address and deliver configuration parameters to the DHCP client.
+This page manages DHCP pools.
+According to the DHCP pool, DHCP server will allocate IP address and deliver configuration parameters to DHCP client.

 Click the Add New Pool button to display the entry fields.

 Pool Setting

 Here you can add or delete pools.
 Adding a pool and giving a name is to create a new pool with a "default" configuration.
 If you want to configure all settings including type, IP subnet mask and lease time, you can click the pool name to go into the configuration page.